 Cast iron fireplaces with beautiful marble surrounds and Delft tiles are a feast for the eyes, and see if you can make out the H-L hinges under three centuries of paint on every single one of the doors and cupboards – all original, too!

 The original function of The Great House was to provide a secondary residence for the Luttrell family, whose main residence from C14th was Dunster Castle, just a couple of miles away – a visit is a must for any trip to Exmoor!

 We have a beautiful, South facing terrace at the front, where you can enjoy a drink and watch village life go by.

 The rear of the House is of Tudor origin at its core, dating from the 1500s, although roof heights appear to have been raised in Victorian times and bay windows added in the Edwardian era.

-It is a real warren of rooms and even has a Pool Room and its own bar, leading into an enclosed courtyard which was reputedly once a Cockpit for Cockfighting.
+It is a real warren of rooms and now has a guests’ Club Lounge and fully licensed Bar, leading into an enclosed courtyard which was reputedly once a Cockpit for Cockfighting.

 Although we have never seen one, there are century-old newspaper reports of a resident ghost causing all the servants to run down the main staircase and out into the lane screaming….